Skip to main content

 Do electric cars have a catalytic converter?

 If you own an electric vehicle in Canada, you are protected from thieves because EVs do not have a catalytic converter.
 Since EVs do not emit any exhaust, the converter is an unnecessary piece of equipment for electric trucks and cars.
-If you have a hybrid car, keep in mind it will have a catalytic converter since there are still fuel components of the vehicle.
+If you have a hybrid car, keep in mind it will have a catalytic converter since there are still fuel components in the vehicle.

 Catalytic Converter Theft FAQs